dineshkhadka/junkiree/Readme.md

 # Installation

 Since the app is in beta, no releases have been made as of now.
 However, only working code is pushed to the github repo.
-Curious devs can grab the Junkiree's [Github Archive](https://github.com/dineshkhadka/junkiree/archive/master.zip)
+Curious devs can grab the Junkiree's [Github Archive](https://github.com/dineshkhadka/junkiree/archive/master.zip) extract it and install it using the `Load unpacked Extension` from `chrome > Extensions`.

 # Credits